markjville/mdocs/Linux/CentOS/CentOS-7/C7-install-printer-terminal.md

-# How to Set Up a Printer by Using the lpadmin Command
+# How to Set Up a Printer at the Command Line By Using the lpadmin Command

     1. Connect the printer to the system, then turn on the power to the printer.